 help foreign diplomats and military personnel learn to speak Cantonese while being stationed in Hong Kong:

+Students can click the left icon for Volume 1, which will be our specific textbook.
 Volume 2 is more advanced, for you to study on your own after completing my class.

 clicked on both the PDF